deepseek-ai-chat/deepseek-chrome/README.md

 With **DeepSeek AI’s personalization feature**, you can customize how the assistant interacts with you:

-1. **Set response style** – Choose between concise, detailed, professional, or casual replies.
+✔ **Set response style** – Choose between concise, detailed, professional, or casual replies.
-2. **Select language preferences** – Multilingual support ensures seamless interactions.
+✔ **Select language preferences** – Multilingual support ensures seamless interactions.
-3. **Task-specific instructions** – Define how AI should respond (e.g., "always summarize in bullet points").
+✔ **Define task-specific instructions** – (e.g., "always summarize in bullet points").
+✔ **Enable topic prioritization** – Focus on areas like tech, finance, or science.
+✔ **Refine accuracy levels** – Adjust AI settings to improve precision.

-These settings allow DeepSeek AI to adapt to your workflow and improve productivity.
+These settings allow DeepSeek AI to **adapt to your needs and enhance productivity**.

 ---